microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 In the constructor, we set `self.estimator_class` as `RGFClassifier` or `RGFRegressor` according to the task type.
 If the estimator you want to tune does not have a scikit-learn style `fit()` and `predict()` API, you can override the `fit()` and `predict()` function of `flaml.model.BaseEstimator`, like [XGBoostEstimator](https://github.com/microsoft/FLAML/blob/59083fbdcb95c15819a0063a355969203022271c/flaml/model.py#L511).

-To tune the custom estimator, give it a name and add it in AutoML:
+2. Give the custom estimator a name and add it in AutoML.
+E.g.,

 ```python
 from flaml import AutoML